brugr9/UEPluginVolumeCreator/README.md

 Its `SpotLightComponent` parameters are simulating an operating theatre light LED source.
 By default parameters are set as follows (see figure 4.4.6.2.).

-To provide a good colour rendering index CRI-R9 for red tones in surgical procedures (cp.
+To provide a good color rendering index CRI-R9 for red tones in surgical procedures (cp.
 [WaveformLighting]), parameter "Temperature" in Kelvin [K] is used (Use Temperature: `true`) to achieve an adjustable warm or cold white. "*Warmer colors (yellows and reds) appear at lower temperatures, while cooler colors (white and blue) appear at temperatures above 5,000 Kelvin.*" (cp.
 [USAMedicalSurgical]).
 Therefore initially a temperature of `5'000.0` K is set (see also [VivoSurgical]).
 It is up to the game developer to adjust the value accordingly.

 We like to achieve a depth of illumination with a full spot of 100'000 lux at a distance of 1m (cp.
 [USAMedicalSurgical]).
 [UEDoc, Physical Lighting Units] mentiones that *"Candela (cd) is a measure of luminous intensity emitted uniformly across a solid angle of one steradian (sr).
 For example, a light set to 1000 cd would measure 1000 lux at one meter."* and *"Note that when the intensity of a light is defined in Candelas, it is unaffected by its cone angle."* Therefore parameter "Intensity" is set to `100'000.0 cd` (Intensity Units: `Candelas`).